pushrax/node-rcon/README.md

 # node-rcon

-node-rcon is a simple library for connecting to RCON servers in nodejs.
+node-rcon is a simple library for connecting to RCON servers in node.js.
 It implements the protocol used by Valve's Source and GoldSrc engines, as well as many other game servers.